Wolfgang Cramer: During the Nazi Government

 Cramer became a member of the Nazi Party and of the National Socialist Teachers League already on 1 May 1932.
 After the dismissal of Rademacher in the process of the Gleichschaltung, Cramer became an assistant of Werner Schmeidler at the mathematical institute.
 However, already in April 1933, Cramer expressed that he was "appalled at the manifestations of barbarism", so that he wanted to leave the Party.
 Moritz Löwi, a Jewish teacher and friend of Cramer, persuaded him to stay, that he would be able to act as someone unsuspected.
 Thus Cramer was essentially involved in Löwi's emigration via Czechoslovakia to the United States.
 Cramer dedicated to him his book Grundlegung einer Theorie des Geistes (Groundwork for a theory of mind) in 1957.

 Cramer's habilitation thesis Das Problem der reinen Anschauung.
 Eine erkenntnistheoretische Untersuchung der Prinzipien der Mathematik (The problem of pure intuition.
 An epistemological investigation of the principles of mathematics.) was completed in 1933, but the procedure was firstly suspended for unknown reasons.
 First of all Cramer had to attend a lecturer's camp and academy, until he was graduated in 1935.
 The reasons for this unusual long duration of the procedure cannot be reconstructed in detail, but it seems that Cramer did not appear to be an ideal member of the Party.
 After his habilitation, Cramer became a private lecturer (Privatdozent) for Philosophy of the exact sciences in Breslau.

 The looming conflict escalated when August Faust came to Breslau in the winter term of 1936/37.
 Cramer did not yield to the pressure by Faust to cease the contact with Richard Hönigswald and his circle of students or to support the removal of his Catholic colleague Bernhard Rosenmöller.
 Faust finally took revenge in 1942 with a withering evaluation.
 Faust especially found fault with the fact that "Dr. Cramer does make so little use of his National Socialist ideology", which meant his "spineless behaviour towards the Jew Hönigswald" as well as his restriction to "hair-splitting peripheral questions".
 In fact, neither did Cramer appear politically in public during the Nazi Regime, nor did he contribute anything to a National Socialist philosophy.
-Faust's evaluation prevented Cramer's appointment as adjunct professor and would probably have ended his career, if the Nazi Regime endured.
+Faust's evaluation prevented Cramer's appointment as adjunct professor and probably would have ended his career, had the Nazi Regime endured.